pinecone-io/canopy/README.md

 ![](https://github.com/pinecone-io/context-engine/blob/change-readme-cli-names/.readme-content/resin-start.gif)

+> **_📝 NOTE:_**
+>
+> The resin start command will keep the terminal occupied.
+To proceed with the next steps, please open a new terminal window.
+> and make sure all the environment variables described in the [installation](#how-to-install) section are set.

 ### 4. Chat with your data

 Now that you have data in your index, you can chat with it using the CLI: